 Build Your Email List

 The people who signed up for your email list are the people who enjoy your artwork and trust your art business.
-If they didn’t they would not have given you their personal email address in the first place.
+If they didn’t they would not have given you their email address in the first place.

 Building your email list should be a top priority for your art marketing plan.